Leader in Dura Polymer

 Gunite (Concrete) FOR THE PROFESSIONAL

 By far, the most permanent (and expensive) pool is the Gunite, or concrete pool.
 Installation is best performed by a contractor.
 It is advisable to get at least three estimates on this type of pool before beginning.
-A search of pool manufacturers shows that one can run anywhere from £55,000 + vat to £100,000 + vat, depending on how elaborate you wish your pool to be.
+A search of pool manufacturers shows that one can run anywhere from £55,000 + VAT to £100,000 + VAT, depending on how elaborate you wish your pool to be.

 The installation begins with the contractor excavating the pool site.
 Following this, a grid of rebar is placed into the hole for reinforcement, and the Gunite is sprayed behind and over the rebar to form the walls of the pool.
-When the Gunite has cured, plaster or a combination aggregate is then placed over the surface to give the walls of the pool the finished look desired.
+When the Gunite has cured, plaster or a combination aggregate is then placed over the surface to give the walls of the pool a finished look that you desire.
 The pool is then finished off with the desired decking — either brick or ceramic tile.
 Many owners place ceramic tile around the perimeter of the pool and down below the water line to give a clean, finished look.

 FIBREGLASS / DURA POLYMER POOLS FOR THE DIY OR PROFESSIONAL

 The installation is quicker than a concrete pool.
-A hole is excavated, and the Pool insert is placed into the ground by a crane, with special attention paid to the shell being placed level.
+A hole is excavated, and the pool insert is placed into the ground by a crane, with special attention paid to the shell being placed level.
 A foot of water is then put into the insert to anchor it in place, and then water is added to the pool.

-DURA POLYMER POOLS ARE USED FOR THE CUSTOMER THAT WANTS A BESPOKE ONE PIECE CUSTOM SWIMMING POOL
+DURA POLYMER POOLS ARE USED FOR THE CUSTOMER THAT WANTS A BESPOKE ONE-PIECE CUSTOM SWIMMING POOL

 LINER TYPE POOL **FOR THE DIY PROFESSIONAL**

-Above-Ground or in ground pool kits **BUDGET POOL SOLUTION**
+Above-Ground or in-ground pool kits **BUDGET POOL SOLUTION**

 Finding the right pool for you is simply a matter of deciding what your needs and budget are, and what your property can accommodate.
 There are a plethora of styles that are available, which means that there is surely something out there for everyone.
 Always remember to shop around, and get the best estimate you can for installation of an in-ground pool.
-You also want to make sure you get the best contractor for the job, not just price, so be sure to ask for references.
+You also want to make sure you get the best contractor for the job, not just price.
+So, be sure to ask for references.